-The Fund invested 99.91% of its portfolio in sustainable investments with a social objective.
+The Fund did not invest in any sustainable investments with a social objective.

 What investments were included under "not sustainable", what was their purpose and are there any minimum environmental or social safeguards?

 In accordance with the Fund's investment policy, "#2 Other" may have included cash, depositary receipts, money market funds and derivatives.
 Such investments may have been used for investment purposes and efficient portfolio management.
 Derivatives may have also been used for currency hedging for any currency hedged share classes.
 Environmental or social safeguards applied by the Index were only applied to instruments that were used to attain exposure to an Index constituent.